-I’m going to start this post with a little disclaimer… I get that there are many purists out there who aren’t fans of shortcodes or plugins.
+I’m going to start this post with a little disclaimer… I get that there are many purists out there who aren’t fans of the shortcode or plugins that create more shortcodes.
 They weigh the site down, you can do the same thing with code, blah, blah, blah.

 This post isn’t for you.

 There’s more to it than that, but you get my point.

 But the reality is not everyone knows how to do things in code and not everyone WANTS to do things with code.
 That’s not their “thing”.
 They use WordPress for their business and just want to go about doing their “thing”… not learning something that isn’t part of what they do day-to-day, or in the long run help’s them with their business (of course I’m not suggesting you install everything under the sun because you can.
 You still need to be smart about what you add to your site).